shahtuyakov/BookmarkAI/docs/architecture/decisions/adr-025-python-microser-framework.md

 3. **Cost tracking from day one**: Enable data-driven decisions about when to switch to local models
 4. **Infrastructure ready for local models**: Queue structure and task routing support future local model additions

+**Production Status (June 30, 2025)**:
+- ✅ **Core Infrastructure**: All ML workers operational with successful end-to-end processing
+- ✅ **Authentication**: RabbitMQ authentication issues resolved
+- ✅ **Cost Tracking**: Validated at $0.0073 per video
+- ⚠️ **Code Review Findings**: Several improvements identified for production hardening

 This approach allows us to launch quickly while maintaining flexibility to add local models when the economics justify the additional complexity.
+The code review findings should be addressed in priority order before full production deployment.